 Canon EOS 5DsR with an EF 70-200mm f/2.8L IS III USM lens attached, supported on a Platypod Max with a RRS BH-40 ball head.

 When not on a tripod I use Art Morris’ BLUBb® bean bag which is outstanding.
 In fact on photo safari I use the bean bag exclusively – it works well and is manouverable around the roof opening of our safari vehicles.

 Various software is utilised in my digital workflow.
-Images from the CF/CFast cards are ingested into either a laptop, external hard-drive or desktop using Adobe Photoshop Lightroom (Creative Cloud subscription).
-Images are initially sorted and edited using Lightroom or Photo Mechanic.
-Now that Mac OS X is my preferred operating system, Breeze Systems’ Downloader Pro and Breezebrowser are sorely missed.
+Images from the CF/CFast/CFexpress /SDHC cards are ingested into either a laptop, external hard-drive or desktop using Adobe Lightroom Classic (Creative Cloud subscription).
+Images are initially sorted and edited using Lightroom or Photo Mechanic on a MacPro or a MacBook Pro in the field.

 All images are captured in RAW mode.
 The conversion and initial optimizing is done using Lightroom.
 Photoshop CC is then used to further optimize images.
-Both On1 Perfect Photo Suite and the Nik Collection plug ins are utilised.
-Have also starting using Luminar’s plug-ins.
+Both Luminar 4 and the Nik Collection plug ins are utilised.
+Have tried using Capture One for converting RAW images, but can’t say that I prefer it to the Adobe twins..
 Photoshop is utilised to print on either an Epson Pro 7880 or an Epson R2000.
-If there is a need for a digital image presentation ProShow Producer from Photodex Corp. is ideal.
-This is great software , but unfortunately there is no Mac version.
-This is one of the very few applications that keeps me maintaining a separate Windows system.
-Am trying to migrate fully to Mac based FotoMagico.
+If there is a need for a digital image presentation, FotoMagico is used.

 Check out the “Equipment” blog for the latest.